 However, there are some other differences as well.
 The good folks at Cooks’ Illustrated have also found that salted butter usually contains more water than unsalted butter.

 You’ll also find that the shelf life of butter is affected by the presence of salt.
 Salt acts as a preservative, meaning that salted butter will have a longer shelf life.
-Check the expiration dates when shopping for butter, as the unsalted butter is likely to be fresher.
+Check the expiration dates when shopping for butter, as the unsalted varieties are likely to be fresher.

 Why I Recommend Baking with Unsalted Butter

 Secondly, the potential increase in the amount of water in salted butter can greatly affect how your doughs and batters behave.
 The texture and browning of the finished baked good may not be as expected, sometimes creating significant differences.
 The more butter needed in the recipe, the bigger a problem this can be.
 Something like a 3-stick-of-butter pound cake will magnify this issue.

 Thirdly, it’s worth considering that because of the lack of salt as a preservative, it has a longer shelf life.
-So, the unsalted butter on the shelf at your grocery store is probably fresher.
+So, the unsalted butter with its shorter shelf life is probably fresher.

 When to Use Salted Butter